Does Kitty Litter Expire?

 4. Moisture

 If your cat litter appears wet or moist, it might have expired.
-Moisture can lead to bacterial development and diminish the litter’s absorbency.
+Moisture can promote bacterial growth and reduce the litter’s absorbency.

 How to Store the Cat Litter?